College Preparation & Planning for Juniors

 Make an appointment with the Guidance department to review your college planning efforts.
 Based upon the selectivity of the colleges you are considering, he can help guide you regarding academic, co-curricular, leadership, and service expectations for admission to each tier of college.

-Plan when you will take the high school SAT or ACT.
-We recommend that all students sit for at least two, but up to three tests-generally once or twice in the junior year and once in the fall of your senior year.
+Plan when you will take the high school SAT.
+We administer the ACT in the spring.
+We recommend that all students sit for at least two, but up to three tests-generally once or twice in the junior year (or summer in between) and once in the fall of your senior year.
 Most colleges will only consider your “super score,” taking the highest score from the three tests (one score from each section)**

-Purchase and review an SAT or ACT preparation manual.
+Consider purchasing and reviewing an SAT or ACT preparation manual.
 On average, students who use the SAT preparation programs improve their scores by more than 100 points.
 There are many that will suffice, but Kaplan and Princeton Review offer two of the better options available.

 Deadline: If you plan to take the SAT or ACT in October, you must usually register by the first week of September.
 Generally, we recommend waiting until the November test date since it allows just a little more progress in the area of mathematics.
 Note: If you do not select the colleges to which your scores should be reported at the time of registration or shortly after test day, you must pay a fee for score reports.
 However, we suggest that you NOT report your scores until you know that they are good.
 Please ensure that your scores are reported to North Hills Christian School.
 Our College Board Code is 343-501.